lextoumbourou/notes/notes/reference/moocs/coursera/linear-algebra-machine-learning/week-5.md

         ![Highlighted vectors after scaling](_media/laml-vectors-after-scaling.png)

-    * The vectors that point in the same direction we refer to as [[Eigenvector]].
+    * The vectors that point in the same direction we refer to as [Eigenvector](../../../../permanent/eigenvector.md).
-    * The vectors that point in the same direction and whose size does not change are said to have [[Eigenvalues]] 1.
+    * The vectors that point in the same direction and whose size does not change are said to have [Eigenvalues](Eigenvalues) 1.
         * In the above example, the vertical Eigenvector doubles in length, with an Eigenvalue of 2.

     * In a pure sheer operation, only the horizontal vector is unchanged.
 So the transformation has 1 Eigenvector.